NicolasWinsten/web-viz/README.md

 }
 ```

-Run that Main, and type help in the text field to take a look at how you can traverse your graph data.
+Run that Main, and type help in the text field of the Web window to take a look at how you can traverse your graph data.

-If you have any questions, problems, or suggestions please let me know by creating an issue.
-If there's something about the code design you find abhorrent, please let me know that as well.
+If you have any questions, problems, or suggestions, please let me know by creating an issue.
+If there's something about my code you find abhorrent, please let me know that as well.
 I'm new to Scala.